Local human trafficking survivor speaks out

 It was the first step in a long road to recovery.

 “The only thing that you have to change is every single thing, but it’s worth it,” explained JW.
-“And I’m glad that I’m not nothing like the person that I used to be.”
+“And I’m glad that I’m nothing like the person that I used to be.”

 That’s because the new JW knows what human trafficking truly is.

 “It’s anytime somebody coerces, bribes, benefits off of selling your body,” said JW.
-“Looking back on it makes my stomach sink, because that’s just not even close to the person that I am today, to let somebody take advantage of me like that.”
+“Looking back on it makes my stomach sink because that’s just not even close to the person that I am today, to let somebody take advantage of me like that.”

 JW certainly won’t let anybody else be taken advantage of either: “My end goal is, obviously, to stay clean, to be able to go to school, to be able to be a voice and make some noise in the world about what human trafficking truly is.”